ChristianDaher/flashcards/readme.md

 ## Future Improvements & Fixes

-- <span style="color: #69B0FF">**Light/Dark Mode Support**</span>: Plan to implement a feature that allows users to toggle between light and dark themes.
+- **Light/Dark Mode Support**: Plan to implement a feature that allows users to toggle between light and dark themes.
 This will enhance the user experience, especially for those who prefer a darker interface during night-time usage.

-- <span style="color: #69B0FF">**User Authentication**</span>: Intend to add a secure login and registration system to safeguard user data and provide personalized experiences.
+- **User Authentication**: Intend to add a secure login and registration system to safeguard user data and provide personalized experiences.

-- <span style="color: #69B0FF">**Authorization**</span>: After implementing user registration, we will ensure that users can only update, edit, or delete their own collections and flashcards, preventing unauthorized access and modification of other users' data.
+- **Authorization**: After implementing user registration, we will ensure that users can only update, edit, or delete their own collections and flashcards, preventing unauthorized access and modification of other users' data.

-- <span style="color: #69B0FF">**Flashcard Sharing**</span>: Aim to develop a feature enabling users to view and learn from flashcards created by others, fostering a collaborative learning environment.
+- **Flashcard Sharing**: Aim to develop a feature enabling users to view and learn from flashcards created by others, fostering a collaborative learning environment.

-- <span style="color: #69B0FF">**Error Handling**</span>: Plan to improve the error handling system.
+- **Error Handling**: Plan to improve the error handling system.
 Currently, all errors redirect to a generic error page.
 The goal is to provide more specific error messages, especially when a user answers the last flashcard in a collection, to enhance user experience, understanding and troubleshooting.

-- <span style="color: #69B0FF">**Enhanced Animations**</span>: Plan to incorporate more animations throughout the application to boost user engagement and improve the overall aesthetic.
+- **Enhanced Animations**: Plan to incorporate more animations throughout the application to boost user engagement and improve the overall aesthetic.
 For instance, an animation could be added when the user clicks the "Show Answer" button while playing a collection.

+- **Offline Support**: Plan to implement offline support, allowing the application to function without an internet connection.
+This will be achieved through the use of service workers and a local cache, ensuring that users can still access and interact with their data even when they're offline.